pgmtx/mblue/content/blog/mobile-pdf-readers.md

 +++
-title = 'Which mobile pdf reader should you choose ?' date = 2024-04-02T21:02:57+02:00
-draft = false
+title = 'Which mobile pdf reader should you use?' date = 2024-04-02T21:02:57+02:00 draft = false
 +++